pabloskubert/r3cong.sh-/README.md

-This script needs modification to get it working on your machine.
+This script needs to be modified to get working properly in your machine.